JimmyJames188/Discord-bot/README.md

 # James's bot
-This bot was createt by [James](https://github.com/JimmyJames188) for private use on discord servers.
+This bot was created by [James](https://github.com/JimmyJames188) for private use on discord servers.

 ## Commands
 ### Text reply